 I gladly let them into my car, overwhelmed by the simple charm of the situation.
 Here were four complete strangers from half a world away, reaching out to me for a ride and getting trustingly into my car in the middle of the night!
 It’s the kind of thing that happens in movies.
 While we drove to the house where they were staying, I engaged them in conversation.
 Their English was excellent, and they were open and friendly.
 One of them was a violinist who had played in the Oslo Philharmonic Orchestra.

 When we arrived at their destination, the one who had sat in the front with me pulled $15 out of his pocket and offered it to me.
 I told him I didn’t want it.
 In a way that I couldn’t possibly express in the few seconds it took them to get out of the car, I had already been compensated richly for my trouble.
 How often had I been able to enjoy a drive with a carful of Norwegian people?
-But when I tried to refuse, the gentleman simply placed the bills on the dashboard and climbed out of the car.
+But when I tried to refuse, the gentleman simply placed the bills on the dashboard and climbed out of the car before I could object.
 From the back seat, his wife chimed in with a thick Norwegian accent, “You should take the money.”